< Back to Tech Corner

 L2 switches require an L3 routing device to communicate between different VLANs, and the device is either an external router or Layer 3 module on the same chassis.
 Most of the Cisco switches have routing capabilities within the switch.
 When the switch receives a packet, it determines that it belongs to another VLAN, and the switch sends the packet to the appropriate port on the other VLAN.

-This blog will discuss inter-VLAN routing configuration examples in Cisco routers and switches.
+• Inter-VLAN routing configuration examples in Cisco routers and switches.

 Download the guide and refer back to it at any time!